-Hostage negotiators at the FBI developed a model for creating a relationship between the bureau’s negotiators and their counterparts, which culminates in the FBI negotiator influencing decisions of his or her counterpart during the negotiation—like “let her go” or “put down the gun.”
+Hostage negotiators at the FBI developed a model for creating relationships between the bureau’s negotiators and their counterparts, which culminates in the FBI negotiator influencing a decision of his or her counterpart during the negotiation—like “let her go” or “put down the gun.”
 The bureau calls this the behavioral change the stairway model:

 The model outlines a process for developing a relationship that flows through time, starting with the negotiator empathizing with his or her counterpart, then building trust and rapport before ever trying to influence or enact any sort of behavioral change.
 The assumption inherent within this model is that without the foundation of empathy—without building trust and rapport—negotiators can’t hope to enact change.
 Without empathy they will fail.

 Though marketing is slightly less high stakes than hostage negotiation, in many ways I believe that the methodology behind this model can be applied to our industry.
 Over time marketers (for the most part) have built a bad rap, partially because we’ve invested dollars and energy trying hard to influence without first building trust and rapport through empathy.
 I see marketers fuck this up constantly.
 Remember the Kendall Jenner Pepsi ad?
 If you haven’t seen it, take a few minutes.
 HBS might as well use this as a case study for zero-empathy-advertising.
 Rightfully so, people were pissed when it aired, and Pepsi pulled it quickly.